LMK3096 : Marketing Dissertation

 - Module Leader(s): Dr Yousra Asaad

 |Semester 2 Credit Value:||20|

-LMK3096 gives students the opportunity to display their ability to apply elements of the marketing and management (N5N2) degree programme to a specific topic of their own choosing, to display their disciplinary competence and grasp of all the relevant issues surrounding that topic, and to demonstrate their enthusiasm and interest for that topic.
+LMK3096 gives students the opportunity to display their ability to apply elements of the marketing and management (N5N2) degree programme to a specific topic to display their disciplinary competence and grasp of all the relevant issues surrounding that topic, and to demonstrate their enthusiasm and interest for that topic.
 The module aims to enable students to:

 1. Conduct and report a small scale empirical and/or theoretical study of a management topic.

 2. To further develop students' understanding of research methods.

 • Setting your scope limitations and delimitations/ methodology

 • Preparing for data collection: question design (qualitative /quantitative split)

 • Presenting your findings and data analysis

 • Discussions and conclusions